-- ➤ Diagnostic errors in PVS up to 40% (Andrews et al., 1996) - > Might psychophysiological assessment help? - How best to validate such new measures against some gold standard when diagnostic errors are so common? - Create continuous measure and link to physiology (Wijnen, van Boxtel, Eilander, & de Gelder (2007) Clinical Neurophysiology) - Range from complete non-response to normal consciousness
+- Diagnostic errors in PVS up to 40% (Andrews et al., 1996) - > Might psychophysiological assessment help? - How best to validate such new measures against some gold standard when diagnostic errors are so common? - Create continuous measure and link to physiology (Wijnen, van Boxtel, Eilander, & de Gelder (2007) Clinical Neurophysiology) - Range from complete non-response to normal consciousness

-Levels of Consciousness (Lo

-Global level Score Description of the levels Coma Eyes are closed all the time.
-No sleep-wake cycles present.
-All major body functions such as breathing, temperature control, or blood pressure can be disturbed.
+Levels of Consciousness (LoCs) Global level Score Description of the levels Coma Eyes a All major body functions such as breathing, temperature control, or blood pressure can be disturbed.
 Generally, no reactions are noticed after stimulation.
 Sometimes reflexes (stretching or flexing) can be observed as a reaction when strong pain stimuli have been applied.
 No other reactions present.
-Vegetative State (VS) Patient has some sleep-wake cycles, but no proper day-night rhythm.
+Vegetative State (VS) thas some sleep-wake cycles, but no proper day-night rhythm.
 Most of the body functions are normal.
-No further ventilation is required for respiration.
+No further ation is required for respiration.
 Very little response (hyporesponsive) Generally no response after stimulation.
 Sometimes delayed presentation of reflexes is observed.
 Reflexive state Often stimuli result in massive stretching or startle reactions, without proper habituation.
 Sometimes these reactions evoluate into massive flexing responses.
-Roving eye movements can be seen, without trackin Sometimes grimacing occurs after stimulation.
-4 High active level and/or reactions in stimulated body parts Generally spontaneous undirected movements.
+Roving eye movements can be seen, without tracking.
+Sometimes grimacing occurs after stimulation.
+High active level and/or reactions in stimulated body parts Generally spontaneous undirected movements.
 Retracting a limb following stimulation.
 Orienting towards a stimulus, without fixating.
 Following moving persons or objects, without fixating.
-Minimally Conscious State (MCS) Patient remains awake most of the day.
-Following and fixating of persons and objects.
+Minimally Conscious State (MCS) Patien 5 Transitional state Following and fixating of persons and objects.
 Generally more directed reactions to stimuli.
-Behaviour automatic, i.e. opening of the mouth when food is presented, or reaching towards persons or objects.
+Behaviour is automatic, i.e. opening of the mouth when food is presented, or reaching towards persons or objects.
 Sometimes emotional reactions are seen such as crying or smiling towards family or to specific (known) stimuli.
-6 Inconsistent reactions Sometimes, but not always, obeying simple commands.
+Inconsistent reactions Sometimes, but not always, obeying simple commands.
 Totally dependent.
-Patient has profound cognitive limitations; neuropsychological testing is impossible.
-Level of alertness is fluctuating, but in generalow.
-7 Consistent reactions Patient obeys simple commands.
-The level of alertness is high and stable.
-Many cognitive disturbance remain.
+Patient has profound 7 cognitive limitations; neuropsychological testing is impossible.
+Level of alertness is fluctuating, but in general low.
+Consistent reactions remain.
 Patient is totally dependent.

-Consciousness Patient is alert and reacts to his/her environment spontaneously.
-Functional understandable mutual communication is possible, sometimes with technical support.
-As yet, cognitive and behavioural disturbance can be present.
+can be present.